 - Edwards Creek: Two sample stations - Straw Horn Creek: Four sample stations

-Surface water and sediment samples will be analyzed for full TCL organics and total metals (Toxic Pollutants).
-Moreover, additional surface water and sediment samples will be obtained from the same stations and will be subject to bioasay tests.
+Surface water and sediment samples will be analyzed for full TCL organics and total TAL metals.
+Moreover, surface water and sediment samples will be obtained from the same stations and will be subject to bioassay tests.

 Test Pit Samples